-- 3.4.5.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing noise impact arising from the construction and operation of the Project as stated in Annexes 5 and 13 of the TM respectively. - 3.4.5.2 The assessment area for the noise impact assessment shall be defined by a distance of 300 meters from the boundary of the Project and works of the Project as defined in the EIA study.
-Assessment shall include construction noise and fixed noise sources impact assessment of the existing, committed and planned NSRs earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by the Lands Department and any land use and development applications approved by the Town Planning Board, in the vicinity of the Project. - 3.4.5.3 The noise impact assessment for construction and operation of the Project shall follow the detailed technical requirements given at Appendix C of this EIA study brief.
+- 3.4.5.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing noise impact as stated in Annexes 5 and 13 of the TM respectively. - 3.4.5.2 Assessment shall include construction noise, road traffic noise and fixed noise sources impacts on the existing, committed and planned NSRs earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by the Lands Department and any land use and development applications approved by the Town Planning Board, in the vicinity of the Project. - 3.4.5.3 The noise impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix C of this EIA study brief.

-3.4.6 Water Quality Impact and Sewerage Impact
+3.4.6 Water Quality Impact

-- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water pollution arising from the construction of the Project and impacts on the downstream public sewerage and sewage treatment and disposal facilities arising from the operation of the Project as stated in Annexes 6 and 14 of the TM respectively. - 3.4.6.2 The assessment area for the water quality impact assessment shall include areas within

-500 meters from the boundary of the Project and shall cover the Victoria Harbour (Phase Two) Water Control Zone as designated under the Water Pollution Control Ordinance (Cap.
-358) and the water sensitive receivers in the vicinity of the Project.
-The assessment area shall be extended to include other areas if they are found also being affected by the Project during the course of the EIA study and have a bearing on the environmental acceptability of the Project.

-3.4.6.3 The water quality impact assessment for the construction of the Project and the sewerage impact assessment for the operation of the Project shall follow the detailed technical requirements given in Appendix D in this EIA study brief.
+- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water pollution as stated in Annexes 6 and 14 of the TM respectively. - 3.4.6.2 The assessment area for the water quality impact assessment shall include areas within 500 metres from the boundary of the Project and shall cover the North Western Water Control Zone and other affected Water Control Zones as designated under the Water Pollution Control Ordinance (Cap.
+358) and the WSRs in the vicinity of the Project.
+The assessment area shall be extended to include other areas such as stream courses, existing and new drainage systems and other water system(s) in the vicinity, if they are found also being affected by the Project during the course of the EIA study and have a bearing on the environmental acceptability of the Project. - 3.4.6.3 The water quality impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix D of this EIA study brief.